kcdstoragews/lab/README.md

 kubectl exec -n busybox $(kubectl get pod -n busybox -o name) -- sh -c 'echo "KCDUK 2022 is fun" > /data/test.txt'
 ```

-This creates the file test.txt and writes *KCDUK 2022 is fun" into it.
+This creates the file test.txt and writes "KCDUK 2022 is fun" into it.
 You can verify the file contents:

 ```console
 kubectl exec -n busybox $(kubectl get pod -n busybox -o name) -- more /data/test.txt